General Playthrough Tips

 Positive Status Effects

 Final Fantasy XII has many reoccurring spells that appeared in previous Final Fantasy installments, such as Protect and Shell.
 These positive status effects, or beneficial enhancement spells, or status buff spells, or whatever you wish to call them, are extremely important in this game.
-Previous Final Fantasy games made these spells useful, but somewhat optional, whereas ignoring these spells in Final Fantasy XII will make a playthrough of the game much more difficult that it needs to be.
+Previous Final Fantasy games made these spells useful, but somewhat optional, whereas ignoring these spells in Final Fantasy XII will make a playthrough of the game much more difficult than it needs to be.

 For bosses and more difficult to defeat enemies, you should ensure that you are using all of the positive status enhancing spells including: